igastepniak/blog/_posts/2015-11-17-integration-tests-with-springboot.markdown

  </dependency>
 {% endhighlight %}

-Here you can find example code: <a href="https://github.com/igastepniak/springIntegration"> Iga Stępniak </a>
+Here you can find example code: <a href="https://github.com/igastepniak/springIntegration"> Springboot app example with simple integration test </a>